lbird90894/hyperhook/README.md

 Host OS
 1. "Settings -> Options -> Advanced -> UEFI -> Enable secure boot" check
-2. Move to the folder where the vmx file of the guest OS exists.
+2. Move to the folder where the .vmx file of the guest OS exists.
 3. Copy PK_Cert.cer to that folder.
 4. Delete the .nvram file.
-5. Add the following content to the .vmx file. uefi.allowAuthBypass = "TRUE" uefi.secureBoot.PKDefault.file0 = "PK_Cert.cer"
+5. Add the following content to the .vmx file.
+uefi.allowAuthBypass = "TRUE"
+uefi.secureBoot.PKDefault.file0 = "PK_Cert.cer"
 6. Boot the guest OS.

 Guest OS
 1. Place the test folder in an appropriate location.
-2. Run SetBootPolicy.bat.(Several reboots may occur.)
+2. Run SetBootPolicy.bat.
+(Several reboots may occur.)
 3. Sign the test.sys driver through SignDriver.bat.
 4. After executing the log.reg file, run test.sys through StartDriver.bat.
    (You can check the log through C:\HKlog.txt, windbg + VirtualKD, dbgview64, etc.)